pwyq/netron/USER_MANUAL.md

 - Allows user to edit group settings on Netron
 	- Add/Delete/Rename sub-graphs
 	- Add/Delete a node (layer) in a sub-graph
-	- Add/Delete nodes in a sub-graph (after user specifies the start-node and end-node)
+	- Add nodes in a sub-graph (after user specifies the start-node and end-node)
 - Supported models:
 	- `.pb`, `.caffemodel`, `.h5`, `.onnx`
 	- May supports other models but not guaranteed